A Minecraft: Java Edition CLI SLP implementation in C++.

 • Add support for Bedrock Edition?

-• Add thread-pool + async requests to check text file for online MC servers.
+• Add a thread pool and async requests to check a text file for online MC servers.

 Why not Rust?

 I objectively think Rust would be better for this project.
-But...
-I also think C++ is awesome and deserves some love, it's also funny how easily I can shoot myself in the foot - thrilling.
+But I also think C++ is awesome and deserves some love, it is also funny how easily I can shoot myself in the foot, thrilling.

 📚 References & Acknowledgments